balladbylionheart/Exchange-Hybrid-Tools/Active-Directory/AD-User-Creation/README.md

 # AD-Creation
 ## Overview

-The **AD-Creation** folder contains a collection of PowerShell scripts designed to streamline the process of creating and configuring Active Directory (AD) user accounts.
+The **AD-Creation** folder contains a collection of PowerShell scripts designed to simplify the process of creating and configuring Active Directory (AD) user accounts.
 These scripts cater to a variety of scenarios, from simple account setups to more complex hybrid configurations integrating with Office 365.

 ## Contents